JoshuaWierenga/lv_port_pc_make/README.md

 * **Developer friendly** because much easier and faster to debug on PC

 ## Requirements
 This project is configured for Make and has been tested on MSYS2, Linux and WSL, although it may work on BSDs, Cygwin and macOS among others.
-It requires a working version of GCC and Make in your path and optionally SDL if support for oses other than Windows is desired.
+It requires a working version of GCC and Make in your path and optionally **SDL** or **X11** if support for oses other than Windows is desired.
 Outdated but possibly still accurate Cygwin instructions exist for some steps.

-* **SDL** a low level driver library to use graphics, handle mouse, keyboard etc.
+The project can use **SDL**, the raw **Win32** API or **X11** as a LVGL display driver for lowlevel graphics/mouse/keyboard support.
+This can be selected using different make targets.
+Please make sure the selected library is installed in the system (check [Install graphics driver](#install-graphics-driver)).

 ## Usage